Sponsored

 St. Elmo & Tin Cup

 West of Buena Vista, St. Elmo is one of Colorado’s best-preserved ghost towns.
-With wooden storefronts and a dusty main street, it looks straight out of a John Wayne movie.
-You can get to St. Elmo in a regular car or by ATV, but after you explore a bit, make your way to the nearby infamous town of Tin Cup.
-One of the more rowdy towns, sheriffs didn't last very long here, and you can see echoes of their sorry fates lingering at the town cemetery.
+With wooden storefronts and a dusty Main Street, it looks straight out of a John Wayne movie.
+You can get to St. Elmo in a regular car or by ATV, but after you explore a bit, make your way to the nearby town of Tin Cup.
+Infamous for its rowdy reputation, sheriffs didn't last very long here, and you can see echoes of their sorry fates lingering at the town cemetery.

 Vicksburg & Winfield